|

 Conclusion: Is the 6XC the Ultimate Cross-Course Round?

 "I think so.
 I have now won three Camp Perry Across the Course National Championships and one Long Range National using the 6XC.
 Norm Houle won this year's Across the Course National Championship (using the 6XC and 115's at the longer ranges).
 This round continues to impress me and I'll be with it across the course for the foreseeable future.
 In addition to eliminating the problems associated with magazine length round bullet seating (keeping the bullet's full caliber diameter out of the "doughnut"), the 6XC is the best feeding round I've used.
 Any shorter doesn't work as well and any longer doesn't either.
-The XC is the ideal across-the-course round."
+The XC is the ideal across-the-course round."-- David Tubb --

 Copyright ?
 2004, David Tubb, Zedicker.com and 6mmBR.com, All Rights Reserved.
+No reproduction without advanced permission in writing.